OscarBjurestrand/php-membership/README.md

 # Membership
 This membership system is written in PHP 7.

-The only thing you will need to configure is the credentials in `connect.php`.
+The only thing you will need to configure are the credentials in `connect.php`.
 It is now configured to connect with `localhost` using the default credentials.

 Change these default credentials to fit your own: